Submit your email address to get a link for quick download on your desktop and get started!

 Through the COM ports of your computers, you can connect to it all sorts of scientific equipment and industrial gear.
 From there you can automatically send all the necessary data straight to any sort of database, log, chart, spreadsheet, or other tools for display and analysis.
 This will keep you safe from transcription errors and will save a great deal of time.

 But for that, you would need an application specifically designed for capturing the arriving data on the COM port.
-Serial Port Monitor might be a good fit.
-By the way, from this app, you can get some key information on the communication settings, s.a. baud rate, COM port number, stop bits, data bits, and parity.
-That’s particularly important for COM driver development.
+Serial data capture software might be a good fit.
+By the way, from this article, you can get some key information on the serial communication settings, s.a. baud rate, COM port number, stop bits, data bits, and parity.
+That’s particularly important for testing COM port.

 Every view can be exported into the separate logs of various formats (HTML, ANSI/UNICODE TXT).
 Besides, serial data captured from the Table view can be saved to a CSV file and used in MS Excel.
 To export a view, select the “Export to” option in the view menu on the toolbar.

 When trying to build a custom dashboard for a third party Li-Ion Battery Management System based on Texas Instruments BQ76940 and Atmel 8-bit line of microcontrollers, the integrated circuit manufacturer provided a "brief" description of the communication protocol.
 This description wasn't enough or complete, so analyzing the protocol transmitted while using the manufacturer provided a Windows-based dashboard was a must.
 Eltima's Serial Port Monitor with the capability of "sniffing" open serial ports on the Windows platform was the best tool to do the job.
 Now I can see in realtime the protocol flow and understand the documentation, saving me a lot of trial and error while programming.
 I'm very happy about having found this piece of software.